Shopify/ui-extensions/packages/admin-ui-extensions/src/components/TextBlock/content/guidelines.md

 ## Guidelines

 - `TextBlock` is used to render a block of text that occupies the full width available.
-Usually used to render paragraphs or text.
+Usually used to render paragraphs of text.
 - Use `variation` to give visual meaning to your content and `size` to adjust the font size.

 | ✅ Do                                             | 🛑 Don't |